Jeffrey Leiden: Boards and awards

+In 2018 he was honored with the "New Englander of the Year Award" by the New England Council.

 Leiden was ranked 13th on Forbes' list of most innovative leaders for 2019, the highest-ranking leader in the healthcare/biotech sector.

 He is trustee of the Boston Symphony Orchestra.

-He is also chairman of the board of the Massachusetts Competitive Partnership.

 Leiden is a member of the MIT Presidential CEO Advisory Board.

 In November 2022 Leiden was named as one of several strategic advisors for the newly launched Life Sciences Private Capital, a private equity division of J.P.
 Morgan.

 He is a director of the Massachusetts Competitive Partnership (MACP) and previously served as chair from January 2020 to December 2022.

 Philanthropy

 In December 2017, Leiden and his wife Lisa established a professorship in translational medicine at the Brigham and Women’s Hospital and Harvard Medical School.
 The Leidens are also major donors to the Museum of Fine Arts, Boston, Ariadne Labs and the Bottom Line Foundation.